Tempo: Basic tempo markings

 Here follows a list of common tempo markings.
 The beats per minute (bpm) values are very rough approximations for 4/4 time, and vary widely according to composers and works.
 A metronome marking cannot be deduced from one of the descriptive Italian or non-Italian terms alone.
 Where both metronome marking and a word indication occur together, the verbal cue is often also intended to express a style or feeling, which a metronome marking alone cannot do.

 It is therefore important to remember that the exact sense of many of these terms has changed over time.
 One striking example is the use of the term Allegretto.
 Between its early use in the 18th century and its later use from the 19th century onwards, it has experienced a slight increment in the tempo that it is intended to denote.
 Originally it implied a tempo very slightly faster than Andante, whereas now it is often used to indicate one that is just a little slower than Allegro.
 A similar fate has befallen the terms Adagietto and Andantino.

-Likewise, the terms largo and adagio have experienced a considerable shift with regards to the tempi, in beats per minute, that they are required to express: A modern largo is slower than an adagio, but in the Baroque period it was faster.
+Likewise, the terms Largo and Adagio have experienced a considerable shift with regards to the tempi, in beats per minute, that they are required to express: A modern Largo is slower than Adagio, but in the Baroque period it was faster.